TeemuT1/PointInPolygon/README.md

 The main program creates a polygon and tests the algorithm with some points.
 The algorithm is in the polygon class' containsPoint method.

 The algorithm uses the ray casting method.
 If a line is drawn starting from the point towards infinity to the right, count how many times it would intersect with the polygon's sides.
-If it intersects an odd number of times, it is inside the polygon, if even, outside.
+If it intersects an odd number of times, the point is inside the polygon, if even, outside.

 Edge cases:
 1. Point has the same x-coordinate as a vertical line: will not intersect